makesmatheasy/makesmatheasy/README.md

   - General Solution of Trigonometric Equations
   - Expansion of Functions
   - Solution of Triangles
+    - Law of Sines Calculator
+    - Law of Cosines Calculator
   - Sum and Difference Of Trignometric Function

 - General Maths (with Steps)
   - LCM
     - Upto 20 numbers